 The Doug Gardner Award honours a member of the SJA who has made an outstanding contribution to sports journalism and the association.
-Jeff Stelling, who started his career on the Hartlepool Mail, will stand down from Sky Sports flagship Soccer Saturday at the season of the season, after nearly three decades telling the story of our weekend afternoon.
+Jeff Stelling, who started his career on the Hartlepool Mail, will stand down from Sky Sports flagship Soccer Saturday at the end of the season, after nearly three decades telling the story of our weekend afternoon.
 Here is his award citation.

 There are very few broadcasters – especially those who specialise in working in live television – who look and sound as if they belong in the studio, that they’re completely at home in that environment.
 A lot of people here will think of Frank Bough maybe – or Des Lynam.
 The older ones among us might consider Cliff Michelmore.